 Audit Committee.
-The Audit Committee functions pursuant to a written charter adopted by our Board of Directors, a copy of which may be found at our website at http://investors.lendingtree.com/corporate-governance.cfm.
+The Audit Committee functions pursuant to a written charter adopted by our Board of Directors, a copy of which may be found at our website at https://investors.lendingtree.com/governance/board-of-directors.
 The Audit Committee is appointed by our Board of Directors to assist our Board of Directors with a variety of matters described in its charter, which include monitoring (1) the integrity of our financial statements, (2) the effectiveness of our internal control over financial reporting, (3) the qualifications and independence of our independent registered public accounting firm, (4) the performance of our internal audit function and independent registered public accounting firm and (5) our compliance with legal and regulatory requirements.
-The Audit Committee met five times during 2017 and acted by unanimous written consent one time.
+The Audit Committee met four times during 2018 and acted by unanimous written consent two times during 2018.
 The formal report of the Audit Committee is set forth under "Audit Committee Matters," below.